Adriana (footballer, born 1996)

-Adriana Leal da Silva (born 17 November 1996), commonly known as Adriana or Maga, is a Brazilian professional footballer who plays as a forward for Orlando Pride of the National Women's Soccer League (NWSL) and the Brazil women's national team.
+Adriana Leal da Silva (born 17 November 1996), commonly known as Adriana or Maga, is a Brazilian professional footballer who plays as a forward for Al Qadsiah of the Saudi Women's Premier League and the Brazil women's national team.

 Club career

 Adriana was born in União, Piauí and played for Tiradentes in the State and Brazilian championships.
 In 2016 she was hired by Rio Preto, as a replacement for Darlene de Souza.

 Adriana scored as Corinthians won the 2018 Campeonato Brasileiro de Futebol Feminino, beating her former club Rio Preto 5–0 on aggregate in the final.
 Her 14 league goals made her the second highest goal scorer and she was named 2018 Prêmio Craque do Brasileirão.

 On 19 January 2023, Adriana signed a three-year contract with Orlando Pride of the American National Women's Soccer League (NWSL).
+In January 2024, she acquired a US green card, meaning she would no longer occupy an international roster spot.

+The Pride transferred Adriana to Saudi Women's Premier League club Al Qadsiah FC on 30 January 2025.
+The transfer fee that Orlando received was the highest in club history and one of the top three highest in NWSL history.

 International career

 In October 2017, Adriana won her first cap for the senior Brazil women's national football team at the 2017 Yongchuan International Tournament, appearing as a substitute for Gabi Zanotti in a 3–0 win over Mexico.
 Five days later she scored her first national team goal in a 2–2 draw with hosts China.

 Adriana featured at the 2018 Tournament of Nations, but had been left out of the final 22-player roster for the 2018 Copa América Femenina.
 She was called up again for two friendlies with Canada in September 2018.

 Brazil's final 23-player squad for the 2019 FIFA Women's World Cup was announced on 16 May 2019.
 Adriana was included but she had to be replaced by Luana the following day, due to a knee ligament injury.

+Adriana was called up to the Brazil squad for the 2022 Copa América Femenina, which Brazil finished as winners.

+Adriana was called up to the Brazil squad for the 2023 FIFA Women's World Cup.

+On 1 February 2024, Adriana was called up to the Brazil squad for the 2024 CONCACAF W Gold Cup.

+On 2 July 2024, Adriana was called up to the Brazil squad for the 2024 Summer Olympics.